08 Nov Does CBD Oil Make You Sleepy?

 CBD hemp oil is extracted from the stalk and seed of cannabis (hemp) plants.
 This pure CBD hemp oil is extracted from the cannabis varieties that are naturally abundant in CBD and low in THC.
 A specialized extraction process is used to yield highly concentrated CBD oil or pure cannabidiol that also contains other nutritious material such as omega-3 fatty acids, terpenes, vitamins, nutrients, chlorophyll, amino acids, and more.

 However, CBD is non-psychoactive and is not, by definition, a controlled substance; it’s hemp.
 CBD offers a variety of health and nutritional benefits without the high associated with THC products.
-CBD is 100% legal across all fifty states, no med cards or prescriptions necessary.
+CBD is legal across the states, no med cards or prescriptions necessary.

 HempMeds® CBD Oil Products

 Pure hemp cannabidiol oil can be consumed directly as a nutritional supplement.
 Over the last few years, great advances in CBD hemp oil product development have led to what are now dozens of different types of CBD hemp oil products, including oil via oral applicators, liquids, capsules, tinctures, and chews.
 (You can find our full line here.)
 Concentrated pure CBD hemp oil can also be infused into skin and body care products and used topically.

 Our understanding of CBD cannabis oil has expanded and we’re more aware today than ever of the cannabinoid’s potential.
 Studies on CBD’s natural health benefits are extensive and groundbreaking research is being done regularly.
 We suggest you review the wide body of scientific research on CBD to get a better understanding of its overall health value.